 For information on purchasing a ticket please visit the Aston Villa Website

 Spectator Viewing areas

-Home supporters have 74 spaces for wheelchair users available to them.
+Home supporters have 75 spaces for wheelchair users available to them.
 8 spaces for wheelchair users can be found in the home section for away supporters.
 Spaces can be found on an elevated mid tier position for both home and away supporters (the length of the Trinity Road Stand).
-The area allows all helpers to sit alongside with all positions fully covered.
+The area allows all personal assistants to sit alongside with all positions fully covered.
 Places for ambulant disabled supporters can be found in a dedicated area in the home end, or alternatively the club will accommodate individual requests on application to Sheila Maybury.